GuidoGiacomoMussini/Text_Mining-Lyrics_Analysis/README.md

 |---|
 |'[MASK] in una nuvola rossa'
- 'evaporato [MASK] una nuvola rossa' xz'+sxcevaporato in [MASK] nuvola rossa'
+ 'evaporato [MASK] una nuvola rossa'
+ 'evaporato in [MASK] nuvola rossa'
  'evaporato in una [MASK] rossa'
  'evaporato in una nuvola [MASK]'|

 the label of each of these input was the complete phrase 'evaporato in una nuvola rossa' I then used this dataset to fine-tune the BERT model.

 One can even filter the data by the topic defined before.

 #### Generation
-The generation of text is an iterative process, shortly:
+The generation of text is an iterative process, i've defined a base method and a more complex one.
+Assume a verse of an author (ideally, different from the author used for fine-tuning), i.e: 'ma se io avessi previsto tutto questo'
+The base method is:
+1. select a song
-Assume that we have a verse of another author: 'ma se io avessi previsto tutto questo' The first step is to mask the first element: phrase_1 = '[MASK] se io avessi previsto tutto questo' phrase_1 is the input of the BERT model, which returns, for example: phrase_2 ='e se io avessi previsto tutto questo' Then we mask the second element of the output of BERT, phrase_2: 'e [MASK] io avessi previsto tutto questo'.
+2. The first step is to mask the first element: phrase_1 = '[MASK] se io avessi previsto tutto questo'
+3. phrase_1 is the input of the BERT model, which returns, for example: phrase_2 ='e se io avessi previsto tutto questo'
+4. Then we mask the second element of the output of MLM_BERT, phrase_2: 'e [MASK] io avessi previsto tutto questo'.
-The process is repeated iteratively for each element of the verse, trasforming it in a different verse.
+5. The process is repeated iteratively for each element of the verse, trasforming it in a different verse.
+6. repeat the process for each verse in the song

+This procedure has the advantage of exploiting MLM_BERT to iteratively fill the masked words, in doing so, at each step it manages to capture the context of the input-verse and at the same time modify it following what it has learned in the fine tuning.
+On the other hand, it is not capable to manage the rhymes structure.

+I've used the Rhyme Model defined above to extract the rhyme structure of the chosen song, that is a list like [0,1,0,1,2,3,2,3].

+An interesting feature of MLM_BERT is that it allows you to extract the list of words taken into account at each iteration to replace the [MASK].

+In the code, i've used this extraction combined the rhyme structure, to bound the extraction of the last word of each verse to the words that rhymes in the right structure.
+Obviously, the number of 'meaningful' possible replacement is limited and it is not always possible to find a word that possesses the desired characteristics.